20 Summer Programs for High School Students in Oregon

 Fee: Free

 The SAIL programs offer an exciting and immersive learning experience that you can consider applying to if you’re looking for an on-campus experience/immersive academic experience available in your state.
-With a strong focus on subjects across various disciplines, these programs provide an opportunity to explore academic interests and engage in hands-on learning.
+With a strong focus on subjects across disciplines, these programs offer opportunities to explore academic interests and engage in hands-on learning.
 From STEM subjects like computer science, engineering, and biology, to non-STEM subjects like writing, journalism, and business, there’s a SAIL summer program for you.
 Through innovative teaching methods, interactive workshops, and collaboration with university faculty and staff, you’ll be working on your knowledge and skills in your chosen subject.

 Location: OHSU Knight Cancer Research Building, Portland, Oregon